Ruby1993/starbuck-offer-recommendation/README.md

 3. User-Offer Recommendation

 By leveraging the transaction records, we utilize user-offer-matrix that represents how many number of transactions are done through offers for each users.
-With the FunkSVD algorithm, the lowest mean square error we achieved is 0.020088 with 12 latent features.
+With the FunkSVD algorithm, the lowest mean square error we achieved is 2.095*10-6 with 13 latent features.
 For the existing user, we could provide the offers which will trigger the spent with higher possibility.
 For the new users, we will suggest the offer with the highest effective percent overall.

-### Further Work
+### Improvement
 Based on the customer/offer analysis, it would be good to build the machine learning algorithm to recognize the potential users for the offer mechanics and it will help us to recognize new users if they need to be involved in the user-offer recommendation.